 6: Explore Vieux Nice – the Old Town

 Winding lanes crammed with creaky yellow-ochre buildings are what you’ll find in Nice’s Old Town, Vieux Nice.
 I think its nice to do a spot of shopping while on holiday, and this is a great place to do it.

-Situated between the Quai des Etats Unis and Place Massena, Vieux Nice is a fun place to shop for Provencal specialties such as lavender soap, olive oil, and tacky souvenirs.
+Situated between the Quai des Etats Unis and Place Massena, the Old Town is a fun place to shop for Provencal specialties such as lavender soap, olive oil, and tacky souvenirs.
 You can also wander aimlessly (though if you prefer to wander with an aim that’s fine, too) or stop for ice cream at Fenocchio’s on Place Rossetti.

-Visit the Old Town in the morning when the market at the Cours Saleya is bursting with fresh flowers or straggle in during the evening when the cafes and cocktail bars are lively.
+When to visit the Old Town: Go in the morning when the market at the Cours Saleya is bursting with fresh flowers, or straggle in during the evening when the cafes and cocktail bars are lively.

-- The Chapelle de la Miséricorde, with its unexpected circular walls and windows and fresco-filled interior, is considered one of the top Baroque churches in the world.
+The Chapelle de la Miséricorde.
+With its unexpected circular walls and windows and fresco-filled interior, it’s considered one of the top Baroque churches in the world.
 You’ll find it at 2 Place Pierre-Gautier on the north side of the Cours Saleya.

 8: Visit Place Massena and learn about the scandal of the Sun Fountain